SumoLogic/sumologic-documentation/docs/security/cloud-infrastructure-security/cloud-infrastructure-security-for-aws.md

        <details>
        <summary>CloudTrail</summary>

        In this section, you configure AWS CloudTrail.
+Fields have been autofilled based on your choices on the [**Configure Sources** screen](#install-cloud-infrastructure-security-for-aws).
+You only need to change values if any are missing or incorrect.
+Carefully review the values to ensure they are correct.

        If fields are missing, or you need to change them, do the following:
        * **5.1 CloudTrail service configuration**
           * **CloudTrail Regions**.
 The region from which CloudTrail Data should be sent.
              :::note